Value Investing, Strategy & Screening Guide + eBook/pdf

 Value investors focus on a company’s ability to make money.
 Growth investors look at a company’s capacity for future growth and stock price appreciation.
 A value investor could look at the company’s cash flow, while a growth investor will examine its research and development, sales growth, and earnings per share (EPS) growth.

-To understand value investing, you need to have a good grasp of fundamental analysis, intrinsic value, and margin of safety.
+To understand value investing, you need to understand fundamental analysis, intrinsic value, and margin of safety.
 Not all value investors use these concepts.
-Buffett will occasionally purchase stocks he likes, even if the market price exceeds the margin of value.
+Buffett will purchase stocks he likes, even if the market price exceeds the fair value margin.

 Investors need to understand these concepts are theoretical guidelines and not concrete rules.
-There will be many stocks that make money but violate some value investing concepts.
+Many stocks will make money but violate some value investing concepts.

 There is no universally best method of valuing a company in value investing.
 Value investors, instead, use a variety of valuation methods.